Janlorie/DataScienceMinor/Courses/Datacamp.md

 one or two chapters, I decided to complete all the partial courses.

 Some of these courses contributed to the project.
-Others weren't relevant to the project but did expand our knowledge on Data science as a whole.
+Others weren't relevant to the project but did expand our knowledge on data science as a whole.
 Below is a screenshot of the completed courses.

 ![alt text](../Resources/Images/CompletedDatacamp.png)